 Do you have savings?

 Mortgages in Spain for residents start at 70-80% LTV so you will need some savings to pay for the deposit.
-As with mortgages in the UK you can’t get a loan for the deposit amount so if you don’t have enough money then buying a property unfortunately isn’t an option.
+As with mortgages in the UK you can’t get a loan for the deposit amount so if you don’t have enough money then buying a property in Spain unfortunately isn’t an option.

 Which is cheaper – renting or buying?

-This will largely depend on where you move to and the type of property you are looking for.
+This will largely depend on where in Spain you move to and the type of property you are looking for.
 In a busy city you can expect to pay anywhere from €800 – €1000 per month for a 2 bedroom apartment.
 Whereas in a quieter location you can get a 3 bed house with a communal pool for around €550 per month.

 Buying a property in Spain is a lot cheaper than in the UK as property prices are much lower.
 If you’ve sold a property in the UK and have enough deposit for a mortgage then it could work out cheaper than renting.
 As an example, you can get a 3 bedroom house with a shared pool here on the Costa Blanca for around €150,000 – a mortgage for this amount would set you back approx €440 per month.